-Last, sometimes a hen that has been laying contentedly in a nest box for a while will suddenly decide to lay her eggs elsewhere, sometimes in a "hidden nest" outside in the yard or run.
-This can sometimes make you think that your hen has stopped laying, but the truth is that she might just be laying elsewhere in a new, preferred spot.
+Sometimes a hen that has been laying contentedly in a nest box for a while will suddenly decide to lay her eggs elsewhere, for instance in a "hidden nest" outside in the yard or run.
+This can make you think that your hen has stopped laying, but the truth is that she might just be laying elsewhere in a new, preferred spot.
 You don't usually want them laying eggs outside in a spot that you may not be able to easily access or that can attract predators of eggs, like snakes.
 On the other hand, if where your hen is laying is a safe easy spot, it may be fine with you.